 Set a medium pot of water on the range, and turn the heat to high.
 Allow the water to come to a rolling boil.
 Shuck the corn.
 When the water is boiling add the corn; cook for about 4 minutes.
 Remove the cob from the water and, when it’s cool enough to handle, cut away the kernels; set the corn aside.
 Add new water to the pot, along with quite a lot of kosher salt, until it tastes like the sea.
 Set the heat to high, and wait for the water to once again reach a boil.

 Meanwhile, crush the hazelnuts–I moved them to a plastic bag, and whacked them with a mallet.
 Set the hazelnuts aside.
 Melt the butter in a pan over medium-low heat.
 Add the tomatoes and corn kernels to the pan.

 When the water reaches a boil, add the tagliatelle.
 Cook it for about 2-3 minutes, or until the pasta rises to the top of the water.
 Using tongs, transfer the pasta directly to the saucepan, along with about 1/4 cup of the pasta cooking water.

 Increase the heat under the pan to medium.
-Stir in the goat cheese, the red pepper flakes, the pesto, and grated Parmesan (however much you like).
+Stir in the goat cheese, the red pepper flakes, the pesto, the crushed hazelnuts, and grated Parmesan (however much you like).
 Use the tongs to toss the pasta and the sauce together.
 Add a little more pasta water, if it looks too dry.
 Cook the tagliatelle in the pan for another 1-2 minutes.
 Divide the pasta between two bowls.
 Enjoy hot.